Des Moines, Iowa: Arts and theater

 The City of Des Moines is a cultural center for Iowa and home to several art and history museums and performing arts groups.
 The Des Moines Performing Arts routinely hosts touring Broadway shows and other live professional theater.
 The Temple for Performing Arts and Des Moines Playhouse are other venues for live theater, comedy, and performance arts.

 The Des Moines Metro Opera has been a cultural resource in Des Moines since 1973.
 The Opera offers educational and outreach programs and is one of the largest performing arts organizations in the state.

-Ballet Des Moines was established in 2002.
-Performing three productions each year, the Ballet also provides opportunities for education and outreach.
+Ballet Des Moines has seen many iterations since its founding in 1965.
+A professional resident company with more than two dozen professional dancers, an Apprentice and Trainee program, and a newly launched Academy in 2026, BDM has won numerous awards for its education and outreach programming.

 The Des Moines Symphony performs frequently at different venues.
 In addition to performing seven pairs of classical concerts each season, the Symphony also entertains with New Year's Eve Pops and its annual Yankee Doodle Pops concerts.

 Jazz in July is an annual event founded in 1969 that performs free jazz shows daily at venues throughout the city during July.